bhattin82/Covid-Vaccine-Management-System/README.md

 This program performs memory management.
 It does not leak any memory.
 This can be tested with the following command: valgrind --leak-check=yes ./vaccine community_vaccine.txt priority.txt

-Lastly, this project was worked on a secure shell (ssh).
-I used vim on my terminal.